At a glance

 From house dust

-TCPP is detected in essentially all US house dust samples.
+TCPP is detected in essentially all US house dust samples — Hoffman et al. 2015 paired handwipe and house dust monitoring documented the indoor exposure pathway across a US population.
 Concentrations are typically lower than for TDCPP but consistently present.
 The urinary metabolite BCIPP (bis(1-chloro-2-propyl) phosphate) is detectable in essentially all biomonitoring samples in US adults and children, indicating ubiquitous low-level exposure.

 From children's products beyond mattresses